kkylin/Kaczmarz/README.md

 The main test scripts are

-- BTtest-backslash.jl: generate a test least-squares problem and solve it using Julia's \; and
+- BTtest-backslash.jl: generate a test least-squares problem and solve it using Julia's '\', which presumably uses SVD;
+  and

 - BTtest-kaczmarz.jl: generate a test least-squares problem and solve it using REK.

-This implementation of REK seems reasonably fast, and has good memory usage compared to \ (which presumably uses SVD).
+This implementation of REK seems reasonably fast, and has good memory usage compared to, e.g., SVD.